-- a.
+a.
 Early dismissals are limited to 2 per academic quarter.
 Parents assume the responsibility of making sure that their child is properly signed out from school in the Attendance Office.
-Any individual picking up a student from school must report to the Attendance Office, present proper identification, and be listed in the student's data base as authorized to pick up a student. - b.
+Any individual picking up a student from school must report to the Attendance Office, present proper identification, and be listed in the student's data base as authorized to pick up a student.

+b.
 Only individuals listed on the student's data base may be given permission to pick up a student.
 It is the responsibility of the parent/guardian to update the data base as needed.
 Emergency cards may be updated online.
 Students may not be permitted to disturb classes to make arrangements for an early dismissal.
-Other students may not be dismissed to provide rides. - c.
+Other students may not be dismissed to provide rides.

+c.
 Doctor or dental appointments should be arranged after school hours.
-The time missed from an early dismissal may be recorded as an absence if the student missed half or all of any particular period - d.
-Students are required to attend all assemblies, and all Masses or religious gatherings held during school hours. - e.
+The time missed from an early dismissal may be recorded as an absence if the student missed half or all of any particular period d.
+Students are required to attend all assemblies, and all Masses or religious gatherings held during school hours.

+e.
 School Mass Days: Because of the importance of Mass and encouraging the practice of the faith, Mass days are held in upmost importance.
-Students that come in after the end of a School Mass (around 10:00 AM), may receive a detention to serve on the same day, unless an extreme emergency warrants being late.
-The first time this occurs, the student will be given a warning at which time, the student is made aware of the above consequence. - f.
+Students that habitually miss Mass days will receive a warning at which time, the student will be reminded that missing another Mass day will result in a Saturday detention.

+f.
 Students that drive to school will be afforded only two emergency parental dismissals (by fax, e-mail (request scanned with signature), or prearranged note) per semester.
 Parental notes, faxes, and/or emails (request scanned with signature) must be presented to the Attendance Office so that they can be properly processed.
 A member of the school staff may contact the parent at the numbers listed on the student's data base in order to confirm the validity of the note/fax.
-If a parent or guardian cannot be reached with the contact information officially on the student's data base, the student may not be allowed to leave campus. - g.
+If a parent or guardian cannot be reached with the contact information officially on the student's data base, the student may not be allowed to leave campus.

+g.
 Students who drive to school must understand that once they have driven onto school property, they are not allowed to drive off property without proper permission.